lewisjones37/MSP2_to-do-list/README.md

 - As a user, I want the ability to toggle between completed and active tasks for better task management.

 - As a user, I want to have a clear and user-friendly interface for easy task management.

+- As a User, I want to read others' reviews: Users wish to read reviews from other individuals who have used Emily's 2do's to understand how it has benefitted them and whether it meets their task management needs.
+They want to make informed decisions about using the app based on real user experiences.

+- Building Trust and Credibility: By showcasing positive user reviews and testimonials, Emily's 2do's aims to build trust and credibility among potential new users.
+Positive reviews can act as social proof, assuring users that the app is reliable, user-friendly, and effective in helping them manage their tasks efficiently.

 ### Client Goals